tm-a-t/TGPy/guide/docs/basics.md

 If you want to keep the original message, send `cancel` after your message.
 [Learn more about code detection](code_detection.md)

+!!! tip

+    You can experiment with TGPy in Saved Messages.
+Nobody else will see your messages.

 ## Do anything

 All Python possibilities are available, including module imports and function definitions.